 Number 6 Position although it has out sold all the other retirement books since it was released in

 the World's Best Retirement Book

-Here is the latest e-mail that Ernie Zelinski received from a retiree about
+Here is one of the latest e-mails that Ernie Zelinski received from

 May 10, 2012

 Canada T6E 4S8

 While we walked the dog one morning, Karen said that with all the new